kiyoon/jupynium.nvim/README.md

 ### Setup a Jupynium file

-Jupynium uses a unique file format (see the `Jupynium file format` section below).
-This `.ju.py` file is what you will primarily be interacting with, rather than the `.ipynb` file directly.
+Jupynium uses a Jupytext's percent format (see the `Jupynium file format` section below).
+This Jupytext file named `.ju.py` is what you will primarily be interacting with, rather than the `.ipynb` file directly.
 The contents of the Jupynium file are synced to the browser notebook where it can be viewed in real-time.
 If you want to keep a copy of the notebook, it can be downloaded as an `.ipynb` file later.

 First, it's recommended to set a password on your notebook (rather than using tokens):